partynuts/RockPaperScissors/Readme.md

 #### Game Options

 In human vs. computer mode you start the game by choosing a weapon.
 After each round you can

-- either play another round.
+*   either play another round.
 Scores will be added up.
-- or start a new game.
+*   or start a new game.
 Scores will be reset.

 In computer vs. computer mode you start the game by clicking the start fight button.
 After each round you have the same options as in human vs. computer mode.

 #### Basic Rules

-- Rock beats Scissors
+*   Rock beats Scissors
-- Scissors beats Paper
+*   Scissors beats Paper
-- Paper beats Rock
+*   Paper beats Rock

 ## Tech used

 **Built with**

-- pure JavaScript
+*   pure JavaScript
-- Mocha and Chai used for testing
+*   Mocha and Chai used for testing
-- no other libraries or frameworks used
+*   no other libraries or frameworks used

-Target browser was Chrome.
+Target browser was Chrome but also tested in Mozilla.

 ## Installation